russmckendrick/records/content/albums/expecting-to-fly-8548682/index.md

 styles: ["Britpop", "Indie Rock"]
 ---

 Expecting to Fly is the debut studio album by the Bluetones.
 It was released on 12 February 1996, knocking Oasis's (What's the Story) Morning Glory? off the number-one spot in the UK Albums Chart for a week.
-The album is currently certified Platinum by the BPI.
+The album is certified Platinum by the BPI.
 Its singles were "Bluetonic", "Slight Return" and "Cut Some Rug".
 A 2 CD Expanded Edition of the album was released on 9 March 2009.